ShiBirIIT/ShivanBiradar/README.md

 Before graduate school, I was a part of Integrated Control Guidance and Estimation Lab at Indian Institute of Science.
 I have also spent some time at KIIT teaching undergrads.
 # Research Interests
-My major research interests lie in inverse problem, estimation theory, graph theory and networked multiagent system.
+My major research interests lie in Network topology identitification, estimation theory, graph theory and networked multiagent system.
 I am particularly interested in recontructing underlying structural properties of complex networked systems. <br /> I am also interested in working on development of estimation and control algorithm for blood glucose control.

 # PMRF - PhD Work